SvenArcticFox/SUNYPolyCapstone/README.md

 2. Install each .visx file
 3. Go to Extensions >  the ```...``` button > Install from VISX file.
 4. Select .visx file.

+## Setup Instructions:
+- Please consult README inside of each folder.